Sidharth Malhotra

 Sidharth Malhotra ([sɪˈd̪ʱːaːrt̪ʰ məlˈɦoːt̪ra]; born 16 January 1985) is an Indian actor who works in Hindi films.
+He is the recipient of several accolades, has received nominations for two Filmfare Awards, and appeared in Forbes India's Celebrity 100 list from 2016 to 2018.

-He began his career as a fashion model, but left it to pursue an acting career.
-He took on roles in television before assisting director Karan Johar on the 2010 film My Name Is Khan.
-He had his first lead role in Johar's teen film Student of the Year (2012).
+He began his career as a fashion model but left it to pursue acting, working as an assistant director to Karan Johar in My Name Is Khan (2010).
+Malhotra made his acting debut with Johar's teen film Student of the Year (2012), a commercial success that earned him a nomination for the Filmfare Award for Best Male Debut.
+He went on to star in a string of popular films including the romantic comedy Hasee Toh Phasee (2014), the thriller Ek Villain (2014), and the family drama Kapoor & Sons (2016).

-Malhotra went on to star in such commercially successful films as the romantic comedy Hasee Toh Phasee (2014), the thriller Ek Villain (2014), and the drama Kapoor & Sons (2016).
-Following a career downturn, he gained praise for starring as Vikram Batra in the war film Shershaah (2021), earning a nomination for the Filmfare Award for Best Actor.
-He married his co-star in the film, Kiara Advani, in 2023.
+This early success was followed by a career downturn, with critical and commercial setbacks such as A Gentleman, Ittefaq (both 2017), Aiyaary (2018), and Jabariya Jodi (2019).
+He made a strong comeback with his acclaimed portrayal of Vikram Batra in the war film Shershaah (2021), for which he received a nomination for the Filmfare Award for Best Actor.
+Malhotra’s subsequent theatrical releases were failures leading to another career setback.

+Beyond acting, Malhotra is a brand ambassador for several products and companies.
+He is married to actress Kiara Advani, with whom he has a daughter.